 The IVADO “Scientist in Residence” program is aimed at startups seeking the scientific expertise of a PhD student in artificial intelligence or data science so as to acquire new skills as well as validate and guide their R&D projects and move them in the right direction.

-PhD students taking part in this program acquire hands-on experience as instructors in an entrepreneurial environment that is complementary and relevant to their curriculum.
+PhD students taking part in this program acquire hands-on experience in an entrepreneurial environment that is complementary and relevant to their curriculum.
 This in-company experience enables them to take concrete action in knowledge transfer from academia to industry, and thus contribute to the growth of Québec startups at the leading edge of technological advances in artificial intelligence.